-If we undergo events constituting a change of control prior to February 16, 2004, we will be obligated to repurchase all our outstanding Notes at the option of the holder.
+If we undergo events constituting a change of control prior to February 16, 2004, we will be obligated to repurchase all our outstanding convertible promissory notes at the option of the holder.
 We may not have sufficient funds at that time or may not be able to raise sufficient funds to make these repurchases.

-Our Convertible Notes Leverage Us Considerably
+Our Convertible Promissory Notes Leverage Us Considerably

-As a result of issuing our Notes in February 1999, we raised approximately \$112.7 million, net of underwriting commissions and expenses of \$3.9 million, by incurring indebtedness of \$345.0 million at maturity in 2019.
+As a result of issuing our convertible promissory notes in February 1999, we raised approximately \$112.7 million, net of underwriting commissions and expenses of \$3.9 million, by incurring indebtedness of \$345.0 million at maturity in 2019.
 As a result of this indebtedness, our principal and interest obligations increased substantially.
 The degree to which we are leveraged could harm our ability to obtain future financing and could make us more vulnerable to industry downturns and competitive pressures.
 Our ability to meet our debt obligations will be dependent upon our future performance, which will be subject to financial, business and other factors affecting our operations, many of which are beyond our control.
-The holders of the Notes may require us to purchase the Notes on February 16, 2004, 2009, 2014 at a price equal to the issue price plus accrued original issue discount to the date of purchase.
-We have the option to repay our Notes plus accrued original issue discount in cash, our common stock or a combination thereof.
-We have the right to redeem the notes on or after February 16, 2004.
+The holders of the convertible promissory notes may require us to purchase the convertible promissory notes on February 16, 2004, 2009, and 2014 at a price equal to the issue price plus accrued original issue discount to the date of purchase.
+We have the option to repay our convertible promissory notes plus accrued original issue discount in cash, our common stock or a combination thereof.
+We have the right to redeem the convertible promissory notes on or after February 16, 2004.

-In addition, in the event of our insolvency, bankruptcy, liquidation, reorganization, or dissolution or upon our default in payment with respect to any indebtedness or an event of default with respect to such indebtedness resulting in the acceleration thereof, our assets will be available to pay the amounts due on our Notes only after all our senior indebtedness has been paid in full.
+In addition, in the event of our insolvency, bankruptcy, liquidation, reorganization, or dissolution or upon our default in payment with respect to any indebtedness or an event of default with respect to such indebtedness resulting in the acceleration thereof, our assets will be available to pay the amounts due on our convertible promissory notes only after all our senior indebtedness has been paid in full.
 Moreover, holders of common stock would only receive the assets remaining after payment of all indebtedness and preferred stock, if any.

-We Have Adopted Several Anti-takeover Measures and Our Convertible Notes May Have A Further Anti-takeover Effect
+We Have Adopted Several Anti-takeover Measures and Our Convertible Promissory Notes May Have A Further Anti-takeover Effect